 happy hour rates.
 Back out into the busy night and promptly got lost.
 A

 motor bike man took me the three blocks for 2,000 Dong back to the

-hotel to pick up the discount card for “ Mon Hue Restaurant and
+hotel to pick up the discount card for “ Mon Hue Restaurant and met

-body not good health but mind as sharp as a needle.
+sharp as a needle.
 Been a musician, has shares in nine restaurants.
 We

 cracked of like twins.

 Up at six for breakfast with Joel.
 He’s on his third marriage to a Thai

 lady, which has lasted twenty years and I think he is still in love.

 I took the advantage to ask him / talk about the whole Asian partner

 thing.
 Obviously he, and I think my two friends have struck it right,

 but on the whole I think it’s a sad business.
-I feel, if you can’t get on with
+I feel, if you can’t get

-gathering in their “ expat “ groups in avid conversations, and the
+men gathering in their “ expat “ groups in avid conversations, and the

 woman ignored with almost no involvement.

-Joel and I are such big talkers, we don’t always get to the point, so I need to talk more to him about this.
+Joel and I are such big talkers, we don’t always get to the point, so I

-Danang Ass.
+year to The Danang Ass.
 Of Agent Orange Victims He is not too sure if

 the money is going to the right cause, and asked me if I would go and